-Three Months Ended September 30,

-(Dollar amounts in thousands) 2024 2023

-Income before income taxes \$ 1,078,687 \$ 851,711

-Provision for income taxes \$ 132,836 \$ 110,336

-Effective tax rate 12.3 % 13.0 %
+Three Months En nded D December 31, Six Months End d December 31, (Dollar amounts in thousands) 2024 2023 2024 2023 Income before income taxes \$ 972,529 \$ 691,270 \$ 2,051,216 \$ 1,542,981 Provision for income taxes \$ 148,002 \$ 108,736 \$ 280,838 \$ 219,072 Effective tax rate 15.2 % 15.7 % 13.7 % 14.2 %

-Our effective tax rate is lower than the U.S. federal statutory rate during the three months ended September 30, 2024 primarily due to the proportion of earnings generated in jurisdictions with tax rates lower than the U.S. statutory rate and the proportion of U.S. earnings eligible for the Foreign Derived Intangible Income deduction.
+Our effective tax rate was lower than the U.S. federal statutory rate during the three and six months ended December 31, 2024 primarily due to the proportion of earnings generated in jurisdictions with tax rates lower than the U.S. statutory rate and the proportion of U.S. earnings eligible for the Foreign Derived Intangible Income deduction.

 In the normal course of business, we are subject to examination by tax authorities throughout the world.
-We are subject to U.S. federal income tax examinations for all years beginning from the fiscal year ended June 30, 2018.
+We are subject to U.S. federal income tax examinations for all years beginning from the fiscal year ended June 30, 2018 and are under United States federal income tax examination for the fiscal years ended June 30, 2018, June 30, 2019 and June 30, 2020.
 We are subject to state income tax examinations for all years beginning from the fiscal year ended June 30, 2020.
-We are also subject to examinations in other major foreign jurisdictions, including Singapore and Israel, for all years beginning from the calendar year ended December 31, 2019 and are under audit in Israel for calendar year ended December 31, 2019 to fiscal year ended June 30, 2022.
+We are also subject to examinations in other major foreign jurisdictions, including Singapore and Israel, for all years beginning from the calendar year ended December 31, 2019.
+After the income tax examination in Israel described in Note 14 "Income Taxes" to our Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended June 30, 2024, we received a tax assessment for calendar year ended December 31, 2019 to fiscal year ended June 30, 2022.
+The assessment will be appealed.
+We believe our current unrecognized tax benefits are sufficient.
 It is possible that certain examinations may be concluded in the next 12 months.
-The timing and resolution of income tax examinations are uncertain.
-Given the uncertainty around the timing of the resolution of these ongoing examinations, we are unable to estimate the full range of possible adjustments to our unrecognized tax benefits within the next 12 months.
+The timing and resolution of income tax examinations are uncertaint, Given the uncertainty around the timing of the resolution of these ongoing examinations, we are unable to estimate the full range of possible adjustments to our unrecognized tax benefits within the next 12 months.